 Traditional meal planning is often too rigid and doesn't leave room for flexibility within any given week.

 Instead of setting out to create a complicated meal plan, think instead about creating a loose map to follow, with just enough structure to guide you.

-And, instead of planning for individual recipes, think about meal types such as tacos, pasta, bowls, stir-frys, and salads.
+So, instead of planning for individual recipes, think about mapping a few meal types, such as tacos, pasta, bowls, stir-frys, and salads.